-Damage to the blood vessels in your eyes (called diabetic retinopathy) can cause vision loss.
-When retinopathy is found early, laser treatment can help keep you from losing your vision.
+Diabetic retinopathy can cause blurry vision and progressive vision loss.
+When it’s found early, laser treatment can help keep you from losing your vision.
 If it’s not treated, retinopathy can cause blindness.

 - Have blurry vision for more than 2 days

 - Suddenly lose vision in 1 or both eyes